Notebook of Avon Reah Smith-Ryan, 1942-1945

 potency - but its a fair smoke.
 Boong papers too and

-they really are the best for Boong tobacco.
+they are really the best for Boong tobacco.
 Of course I had

 long since saved the butts of my Virginian cigarettes and